Genetic Counseling for Fragile X Syndrome

 It will include asking if any female members have experienced infertility, or irregular menstruation, and if there are any adult family members diagnosed with Parkinson’s, tremors, ataxia, or dementia.

-Identifying these family members is important in strengthening our understanding of how the syndrome is caused, and how it presents both similarly and differently in individuals, but also helps a family understand the risks involved in having future children, and their consequent risk of developing Fragile X.
+Identifying these family members is important in strengthening our understanding of how the syndrome is caused, and how it presents both similarly and differently in individuals.
+This understanding also helps a family understand the risks involved in having future children, and their consequent risk of developing Fragile X.

 Genetic counseling is a process which involves itself not only with the health and diagnosis of an individual, but of an entire family as well.